Taps (film): Plot

-The police surround the campus and a delegation of parents led by Moreland's father attempt to negotiate.
-To demonstrate no one is being held against their will, Moreland assembles the cadets in the open and offers them a chance to leave.
-All of them choose to stay and tensions rise when National Guard troops arrive with armored personnel carriers and tanks.
-Colonel Kerby, their commander, is respectful and empathetic toward the cadets, but negotiations continue to fail.
+The police surround the campus, and a delegation of parents led by Moreland's father attempt to negotiate.
+To demonstrate that no one is being held against their will, Moreland assembles the cadets and offers them a chance to leave.
+All of them stay, and tensions rise when National Guard troops arrive with armored personnel carriers and tanks.
+Colonel Kerby, their commander, is respectful and empathetic toward the cadets, but negotiations fail.

-At next morning's muster, the cadet officers report some cadets have fled the campus.
-Moreland assembles the entire battalion and again offers cadets the opportunity to leave.
-Led by Moreland's friend, Lieutenant Edward West, at least half the remaining cadets drop their weapons and leave.
+At next morning's muster, the cadet officers report that some cadets have fled the campus.
+Moreland assembles the battalion and again offers cadets the opportunity to leave.
+Led by Moreland's friend, Lieutenant Edward West, at least half the remaining cadets leave.
 After their electricity and water are cut off, Cadet Captain J.C.
 Pierce is severely burned attempting to restart the school's gasoline-powered generator.
 They permit an ambulance to evacuate him to hospital.
-Moreland offers to stand down if the order comes from General Bache.
-Kerby replies that Bache had died the previous night.
-The cadets hold a memorial service and the Guardsmen also salute.
+Moreland offers to stand down if the order comes from General Bache but is told that he died the previous night.

-An M48 Patton tank rolls up to the main gate the next night and one of the younger cadets on sentry duty panics.
-He drops his weapon on the ground while running to surrender, and it fires.
+An M48 Patton tank rolls up to the main gate the next night, and one of the younger cadets on sentry duty panics.
+He drops his weapon while running to surrender, and it fires.
 The National Guard shoot back, killing another cadet.
-Moreland's resolve is shaken by the death and he musters the remaining cadets to order them to surrender.
+Moreland's resolve is shaken by the death, and he musters the remaining cadets to order them to surrender.
 The rebellious Shawn opens fire on the Guardsmen, wounding Kerby.
 The campus is overrun by the National Guard.
-In the ensuing firefight, Moreland enters Shawn's room to stop him, and they are both killed by machine gun fire from the tank, ending the siege.
+In the ensuing firefight, Moreland enters Shawn's room to stop him, and they are killed by machine gun fire from the tank, ending the siege.
 The film ends with a flashback to the year's commencement ceremony, a reminder of the school's proud past.